-If a creditor has filed a civil lawsuit against you—or has already gotten a judgment—you may be wondering about strategies to protect your assets from litigation and creditors.
-No law requires you to pay a judgment.
-Failing to pay a judgment creditor is not a crime, and you cannot go to jail for not affirmatively paying the judgment creditor just because the creditor has a judgment.
+If a creditor has filed a civil lawsuit against you—or has already gotten a judgment—you may be wondering about strategies to protect your assets from the judgments.

 Creditors have various legal tools to collect their judgment.
 Asset protection starts with recognizing these creditor tools, evaluating their effectiveness against your assets, and then structuring your assets and income in a way that makes collection difficult.
 Asset protection can be effective after a lawsuit is filed or even after a judgment is entered.